nongiach/i3-auto-switch/README.md

 Auto switch between multiple neovim/vim instance or terminal instance in i3.

-Sometimes you forgot in which workspace or which tab you put your vim/neovim in?
+Sometimes, you forget in which workspace or which tab you put your vim/neovim in?
 This module will focus your vim/neovim for you, and allows you to switch between all your currently opened vim/neovim instances with one keyboard shortcut.

 ## How to use